Actively Recruiting

 - Known severe bradyarrhythmia

-- Daily opioid use in the 7 days before surgery
+- Daily opioid consumption in the 7 days before surgery

-- Pain intensity greater than 5 on the Numerical Rating Scale on more than half the days in the past month
+- Pain intensity greater than 5 on more than half of the days in the past month assessed by Numerical Rating Scale (0-10)

 AI-Screening